JetBrains/Qodana/topics/taint-analysis.md

 The core goal of taint analysis is to determine if unanticipated input can affect program execution in malicious ways.

-Taint analysis is available in the [Qodana for PHP](qodana-php.md) linter starting from version 2023.1 of %product%.
+Taint analysis is supported by the [Qodana for PHP](qodana-php.md) linter starting from version 2023.1 of %product%.
+This linter is available under the Ultimate and Ultimate Plus [licenses](pricing.md#Linters+available+per+each+license) and their trial versions.

 ## How it works